-Studying the MPH really changed my perception of the distribution and determinants of population health, which greatly helped develop my practice of public health in the NHS."
+Studying the MPH really changed Shamil's perception of the distribution and determinants of population health, which greatly helped develop his practice of public health in the NHS.

 How has your career developed since graduating from the University of Birmingham?